timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 - A message about available space on your SD card

 **Don't panic if you see an error message!** This is actually normal if:
-- Your SD card is empty (it will say something like "no files found")
+- Your micro SD card is empty (it will say something like "no files found")
-- Your SD card isn't inserted properly
+- Your micro SD card isn't inserted properly
-- Your SD card needs to be formatted
+- Your micro SD card needs to be formatted

 We'll cover how to handle these situations in the troubleshooting section.